Lead & Copper

 The North Fulton Water Distribution System encompasses most of Fulton County north of the Chattahoochee River, including all of Alpharetta, Johns Creek, and Milton, as well as a majority of Roswell.
 The City of Roswell serves a portion of the southwest portion of the city and is responsible for the inventory there.
 Information about their program can be found here.

-The Atlanta-Fulton County Water Treatment Plant uses corrosion control treatment techniques to prevent the leaching of lead into the water from any plumbing components that may contain lead.
-In addition, Fulton County Public Works tests samples of water from points throughout our distribution system for a variety of water quality parameters, including lead.
+· Regularly testing drinking water for lead.
+Fulton County Public Works tests samples of water from points throughout our distribution system for a variety of water quality parameters, including lead.

 To see more water testing results, please view our annual Drinking Water Quality Reports.